wso2-attic/ballerina-message-broker/tools/README.md

 ```
 2.Run ```./broker_test_publisher.sh -p <location_of_properties_file> -d queue/topic```

+- -p is an optional paramter.If not provided ```resources/broker_test_publisher.properties``` is set as the properties file location

-Upon completion of the test,you will be directed to a web interface which contains the summary of the results obtained by the test.
+Upon completion of the test, you will be directed to a web interface which contains the summary of the results obtained by the test.

 ### Consume messages from queues/topics